TSE-Systems/tse-analytics-docs/Writerside/topics/Introduction.md

 # Introduction

-TSE Analytics is a data analysis application designed specifically to work with the data output produced by *TSE PhenoMaster software*.
+TSE Analytics is a data analysis application designed specifically to work with the data output produced by *TSE PhenoMaster* software.
 It allows a simplified management of multiple datasets, data sharing and reproducibility of experimental results in a flexible and user-friendly way.

 TSE Analytics offers a wide range of tools for easy and convenient processing of large datasets.
 These include: